 Your Windows product key will be displayed.

-Open a PowerShell windows with administrative privileges, type the following command and hit Enter:
+To find your Windows 10 Product Key, open a PowerShell window with administrative privileges, type the following command and hit Enter:

 powershell "(Get-WmiObject -query ‘select * from SoftwareLicensingService’).OA3xOriginalProductKey"

-Your Windows licence key will appear!
-This will work on Windows 10 / 8.1 / 7 / Vista.
+Your Windows license key will appear!
+This will work on Windows 11/10/8/7/Vista.

-If this does not work for you, you can also use some free Software Key Finders to recover and save, not just Windows, but even Office, Software, Games serials and license keys.
+If you are looking for an easier way, you can also use some free Software Key Finders to recover and save, not just Windows, but even Office, Software, Games serials and license keys.

 This post will help you if you want to uninstall the Windows Product Key.